-- Introduction to Engineering I and II
+- · Introduction to Engineering I and II

-- Two mathematics courses
+- · Two mathematics courses

 - Science courses based on student's math progress

-- Composition I and II
+- · Composition I and II

-- · At least one state minimum core elective
+- At least one state minimum core elective

 Students are initially declared as Engineering First-Year students.
-Students will announce their major in March during a Decision Day celebration.
-After Decision Day, only students enrolled in Calculus I or higher will officially have their majors changed.
+Students will announce their major during a celebration in March.
+After March, only students enrolled in Calculus I or higher will officially have their majors changed.
 Students taking Precalculus in the spring will officially have their major changed once they complete Calculus I.